 Dr. Alison Vandekerkhove earned a Bachelor of Science Degree from the University of British Columbia and went on to study as a pioneer student at the Boucher Institute of Naturopathic Medicine.
 Dr. Vandekerkhove, affectionately known by patients as Dr. Alison, treats a wide array of health concerns from infant and children’s health to seniors’ concerns.
 She is particularly interested in treating arthritis, digestive health, women’s health, anxiety, cardiovascular health, allergies, and skin conditions.
 Dr. Alison is a strong believer in scientific-based holistic health care.
 Dr. Alison has extensive knowledge and training in endocrinology with the treatment of hormonal imbalances and bio-identical hormone therapy.
 Beyond being a licensed Naturopathic physician, Dr. Alison has further training in chelation therapy, prolotherapy, IV therapy and acupuncture.
 Dr. Alison is also working on a Masters of Science in Metabolic Nutrition specializing in hormone treatments.

-I am the clinic manager and an MLA here at A New Leaf Naturopathic.
+I am the lab technician here at A New Leaf Naturopathic.
 I did my training at Northern Lights College for Business Administration and my certification for MLA at CSLMS, as well as additional training from BCIT in phlebotomy and venipuncture.

 Being able to be a part of our patient’s treatment and recovery is an aspect of my job which I value greatly.
 I get the chance to know people on a personal level, as they share their happiness and sadness with me and I get to be a part of their lives in a meaningful way.
 Having casual conversations with patients centered around healthy living and swapping work-outs and recipes, have resulted in some amazing friendships.
 As manager, I have the privilege of cultivating a friendly and nurturing environment in the clinic where every patient is treated individually and with respect.